NAMo

 Her graduation project, The Cosmic Implication of Food from Abya Yala, is an invitation to pause, reflect, and inhabit the decolonial potential of everyday acts of care.
 Inspired by woman-headed households in Colombia, where food preparation and sales often become acts of resistance, reframing the domestic not as a lesser or private realm, but as a site of political and cosmic significance.

-Her work has been exhibited at the Van Abbemuseum with her project Portal to Jaguarity (2024), and at Vienna Design Week in the collaborative exhibition Don’t Move the Fountain (2024).
+Her work has been exhibited at Alcova Milano (2026), Dutch Design Week (2025), Van Abbemuseum (2024), and at Vienna Design Week (2024).

 natali.aguirre.mo@gmail.com